Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Measure of magnetic chaos and its effect on radial transport

 \subsection{Measure of the radial magnetic field}

-To evaluate the radial electric field $ B_r$, it is useful to construct a general set of coordinates, such as quadratic flux minimizing (QFM) surfaces \citep{dewarAlmostInvariantManifolds1994, hudsonAlmostinvariantSurfacesMagnetic1996, hudsonConstructionIntegrableField1998}, or ghost surfaces \citep{hudsonAreGhostSurfaces2009}, which have been shown to coincide with isotherms \citep{Hudson2008}.
+To evaluate the radial \ab{magnetic} field $ B_r$, it is useful to construct a general set of coordinates, such as quadratic flux minimizing (QFM) surfaces \citep{dewarAlmostInvariantManifolds1994, hudsonAlmostinvariantSurfacesMagnetic1996, hudsonConstructionIntegrableField1998}, or ghost surfaces \citep{hudsonAreGhostSurfaces2009}, which have been shown to coincide with isotherms \citep{Hudson2008}.
 We construct QFM surfaces using the pyoculus package\footnote{\url{https://github.com/zhisong/pyoculus}}.
 These surfaces, thereafter named $\Gamma_{mn}$, are smooth toroidal surfaces that pass through the X- and O- points of the island chain corresponding to the $\iotabar=n/m$ rational resonant surface, and are constructed by finding the surfaces $\Gamma_{mn}$ minimizing the weighted quadratic flux $\int_{\Gamma_{mn}} w (B\cdot\mathbf{n})^2 dS$, where the weight $w$ is cleverly chosen such that the underlying Euler-Lagrange equation has non-singular solutions.
-Some examples of QFM surfaces are plotted in Figure \ref{fig.qfms_example}.
+Some examples of QFM surfaces are plotted in Figure~\ref{fig.qfms_example}.
 The radial coordinate $r$ is then defined as the direction perpendicular to the QFM surfaces.

 We can now measure the radial component of the magnetic field at each resonant surface $\iotabar=n/m$.
-We start by identifying all potential resonances $(m,n)\in\mathbb{N}$ in each volume $\mathcal{V}_l$, such that (i) $n/m$ is within the rotational transform extrema in the volume, and (ii) $n$ is a multiple of the number of field periods.
+We start by identifying all potential resonances $(m,n)\in\mathbb{N}$ in each volume $\mathcal{V}_l$ \ab{within the plasma boundary}, such that (i) $n/m$ is within the rotational transform extrema in the volume, and (ii) $n$ is a multiple of the number of field periods.
 We construct QFM surfaces $\Gamma_{mn}$ for each of the identified resonances $\iotabar=n/m$.
-The magnetic field perpendicular to the QFM surface, $ B_r$, is obtained by projecting the magnetic field on their normal direction, and the magnetic field resonant harmonic, $ B_{r,mn}$ is obtained after a standard Fourier transform of $ B_r$.
-We expect the Fourier spectrum of $ B_r$ to be largely dominated by the $(m,n)$ harmonic, and assume $ B_r\approx B_{r,mn}$ to filter out numerical noise that may be generated by the QFM surface construction.
+The magnetic field perpendicular to the QFM surface, $B_r$, is obtained by projecting the magnetic field on their normal direction, and the magnetic field resonant harmonic, $B_{r,mn}$ is obtained after a standard Fourier transform of $ B_r$. \ab{Here, the poloidal angle is the straight-field line angle of the magnetic field tangential to the QFM surface.
+The Fourier spectrum of $B_r$ is largely dominated by the $(m,n)$ harmonic --- it has been verified that $B_{r,mn}$ is at least twice as large as the other Fourier harmonics of the radial magnetic field.
+We can thus assume $ B_r\approx B_{r,mn}$ to filter out numerical noise that may be generated by the QFM surface construction.}

 Only resonances with large radial magnetic field will significantly participate to the radial transport.
 Since the magnetic field harmonics $B_{mn}$ are expected to decrease exponentially with the square of their mode numbers $m$ and $n$, \textit{i.e.} $B_{mn}\sim exp(-m^2-n^2)$, we can discard resonances with large poloidal and toroidal mode number and study only harmonics with mode number smaller than a given resolution, $m\leq M_{res}$ and $n\leq N_{res}$.
 In this paper, we set $M_{res}=25$ and $N_{res}=10$.